-There were fun activities along with our Discord channel to help kids connect with each other and our TA staff.
+There will be fun activities along with our Discord channel to help kids connect with each other and our TA staff.

-20 minute presentations each morning on theme-related tasks to help build the Theme Packet
+20 minute presentations each morning on theme and staff related tasks to help build your 2022 book.

 LEARN AND EARN

-20-minute presentations on all things yearbook, ending in an assignment with the option for prizes.
+20-minute recorded sessions on all things yearbook, ending in an assignment with the option for prizes.

-5-minute skill builders that finished with an assignment.
+5-minute recorded skill builders that finish with an assignment.
 Students then joined a 30-minute discussion to get more ideas and feedback on their work.